-Postmaster Louis DeJoy addresses House panel with agency in crisis
+DeJoy addresses House panel with agency in crisis; Biden said to nominate 3 Democrats to USPS board of governors

 Amid generationally slow mail service and finances edging toward insolvency, U.S. Postal Service leaders and top industry figures testified before the House Oversight and Reform Committee.

 Earlier, the chair of the U.S. Postal Service Board of Governors told lawmakers that the mail agency fell “far short” of its service targets in 2020.
-Ron Bloom blamed performance declines on COVID-19 “sidelining thousands of our employees.”
+Ron Bloom blamed performance declines on covid-19 “sidelining thousands of our employees.”
 But he also cited “unsustainable liabilities” and the agency’s own “failure to adapt to the changing needs of its customers” as drivers of the poor service.

 Bloom previously served in the Obama White House on the group tasked with “the restructuring of GM and Chrysler” in the wake of the Great Recession, so he’s no stranger to major industry overhauls.